turtl/www/docs/server.md

 ## Docker containers

-There are a set of community-built docker containers available (no official containers *yet*):
+Here are a set of community-built docker containers available for running the Turtl API (no official containers *yet*):

 - [ArthurGarnier/turtl-docker](https://github.com/ArthurGarnier/turtl-docker)
 Based on ubuntu + Clozure CL.
 Includes RethinkDB.